ezsystems/commerce-documentation/docs/guide/catalog/catalog_api/variantproductsnode_and_orderablevariantnode/simplevariantcharacteristics.md

 );
 ```

-To access the all variant codes from the template, [Variant Services](variant_services.md) has been implemented.
+To access the all variant codes from the template, use [Variant Services](variant_services.md).